A New Moral Panic Targets Moms

 Nearly 20 states have laws making it a crime to leave a child in a vehicle unattended.
 An Arizona woman was sentenced to 18 years’ probation in 2015 for leaving her child in the car while she interviewed for a job.
 In Kentucky, six children who were left in a van in 2017 while their mother went into a store were later strip-searched in their home by Child Protective Services.
 Also in 2017, police in Kenosha, Wisconsin, arrested a woman after she left her child in the car for less than 10 minutes while she ran into a grocery store.

-In August, Forst is expected to enter an accelerated rehabilitative disposition program, in which she will spend the next six months to two years under probation-like supervision and perform community service with the expectation that the charges will be dismissed after successful completion.
-If Forst does not finish the program, Cumberland County District Attorney Skip Ebert could prosecute her.
+In August, Ashley is expected to enter an accelerated rehabilitative disposition program, in which she will spend the next six months to two years under probation-like supervision and perform community service with the expectation that the charges will be dismissed after successful completion.
+If Ashley does not finish the program, Cumberland County District Attorney Skip Ebert could prosecute her.

 “We are making a moral judgment of the mom,” Skenazy said.
 “We think that we’re making a scientific and clear-eyed judgment of the danger, but actually we are always judging the mom.”